CalebDebwieMutombo/BNRY_TEST_PROJECT_ALPHA/README - BootStrap.md

 # Hi Tashreek Jackson @ BNRY

-This project was created as my second attempt to an internship at BNRY
+This project was created as my third attempt to an internship at BNRY

 ## How to install this Project
 To run this project, install it locally using npm:

 ```
-$ npm install
+$ npm
-$ npm start
+$ node app.js
 ```
-# if you are using visual studio code don't forget to insall live Sass Compiler

 ### Introduction
 The instuctions written here, are used to Boostrap this project with UI, Look and feel.